ronee-muhammad-rayhan/EduTrained-EventManagement-ETP/questions_and_answers.md

 <p>

 #### Answer: A: `{}`

-### Explanation: There is a type declaration but it doesn't work due to typo (spelling mistake).
-Nevertheless the consoled variable print an empty object for JavaScript's global variable concept in global scope in strict mode.
+<i>Explanation: There is a type declaration but it doesn't work due to typo (spelling mistake).
+Nevertheless the consoled variable print an empty object for JavaScript's global variable concept in global scope in strict mode.</i>

-<i>Write your explanation here</i>

 </p>
 </details>